ARCO Arena: Other events

 Other notable events include the five-day 1995 Billy Graham Greater Sacramento Crusade, which 177,000 people attended.
 A crowd of 47,500 people reportedly showed up on one night of the event, when Michael W. Smith was the musical guest; only 18,000 people were permitted inside and many watched on outside television screens.

 ARCO Arena hosted many graduation celebrations for local high schools.

 The arena hosted a PBR Built Ford Tough Series bull riding event every year from 2005 to 2016.

+ArCo Arena was also home to Monster Jam, and Arenacross.

 ARCO Park

 ARCO Park was an unfinished multi-purpose stadium directly north of the arena.
-The original plan was to have a Triple–A minor-league baseball stadium adjacent to the basketball stadium.
+The original plan was to have a Triple–A minor-league baseball stadium adjacent to the basketball arena.
 The stadium would have been capable of expansion to accommodate both a Major League Baseball team (possibly the Oakland Athletics) and a National Football League team (possibly the-then Los Angeles Raiders).
 However, the facility was never finished because the Sacramento Sports Association ran out of money during construction in 1989 and a team was never secured.
 A tunnel connecting the basketball arena to the unfinished stadium remained; the tunnel was colloquially known as the "clown cave", as clowns from the Ringling Bros. and Barnum & Bailey Circus used the tunnel as a dress and rehearsal space.
 With the closure of ARCO Arena and the subsequent redevelopment of the site into California Northstate University's Medical Center Campus, the remnants of the cancelled stadium are likely to be demolished.
 In a rather ironic twist, the Oakland Athletics would eventually relocate to Sutter Health Park in West Sacramento (albeit temporarily) in 2024 while awaiting the construction of their new ballpark in Las Vegas in 2028.